troglobit/finit/doc/build.md

   built-ins (.o files) and all external libraries, except the C library will be linked statically.

+* `--enable-kernel-cmdline`: Enable Finit pre-4.1 parsing of init args from `/proc/cmdline`, this is not recommended since Finit may be running as the init for container apps that can see the host's `/proc` filesystem

 * `--enable-alsa-utils-plugin`: Enable the optional `alsa-utils.so` sound plugin.

 * `--enable-dbus-plugin`: Enable the optional D-Bus `dbus.so` plugin.